tsujio/sqlite3-ulid/README.md

 Syntax:

 ```
+ULID_NEW() => BLOB

+ULID_NEW(INTEGER timestamp) => BLOB

 ULID_NEW(INTEGER timestamp, BLOB randomness) => BLOB
 ```

 Parameters:

 - `timestamp: INTEGER`
-    - Unix epoch in milliseconds
+    - Unix epoch in milliseconds.
+If omitted, current time is used
 - `randomness: BLOB`
-    - Random byte array that has at least 10 bytes
+    - Byte array for randomness that has at least 10 bytes.
+If omitted, random value is used

 Returns: